 Information regarding fraternity and sorority judicial and academic standings may be found here.
 This also includes a list of any fraternities or sororities that are not recognized.

-Informal Recruitment will begin on 10/1/2019.
-Please see the link below to sign-up:
+Please see the link below to sign-up for Spring 2020 Recruitment:

 Frequently Asked Questions about IFC Recruitment